nicolasbrunner/articles/mountainbike/trioofwheels.md

 On the fireroad climbs, the difference was less obvious than I expected and remembered from other rides.
 Yes, the aluminum wheels felt like a bit more effort was needed to keep momentum, but it wasn't a night-and-day difference.
 The effect was more pronounced on short steep climbs.
 For the fast and mellow trail, I preferred the two carbon rim wheelsets.
 They just felt a touch faster to move the bike around under you when throwing it from one side to the other.

-The chunkier the terrain got, the more it became clear, that I like to have some vertical flex in my wheels.
+The chunkier the terrain got, the more it became clear, that I like to have some flex in my wheels.
 The XM 481 and XMC 320 performed best on this part of the trail.
 Part of the reason why the XMC 320 offers such a compliant ride, might also be in the slightly lower spoke tension I chose when building them up.
 The difference between the Roval wheels and the other two in terms of compliance was a bit like riding conventional tires versus radial tires.

 ## A word on durability